VivekCR7/TEST/SQL-Basics-to-advance/README.md

  public | test     | table | vivekcr7
 ```

-as we can see the test table is created. now we going to insert the data in it.
+As we can see the **test** table is created. now we going to insert the data in it.

-* Insert
+* INSERT

-now, we will insert values into our newly created table.
+Now, we will insert values into our newly created table.

 ```sql
 > insert into test values(1,'vivek','+91 1234567890');